NebulousLabs/Sia/doc/api/Wallet.md

 You must create a wallet before you can use the wallet's API endpoints.
 You can create a wallet with the `/wallet/init` endpoint.
 Wallets are always encrypted on disk.
-Calls to any wallet API endpoints will fail until the wallet is unlocked.
+Calls to some wallet API endpoints will fail until the wallet is unlocked.
 The wallet can be unlocked with the `/wallet/unlock` endpoint.
 Once the wallet is unlocked calls to the API endpoints will succeed until the wallet is locked again with `/wallet/lock`, or Siad is restarted.
 The host and renter